tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 We propagate the masks generated in the first frame through the entire video.

 {{< notice note >}}
-Note that the way we are doing this here is not efficient as we are propegating one detected person at a time, and then applying the masks later to the final image.
+The way we are doing this here is not efficient as we are propegating one detected person at a time, and then applying the masks later to the final image.
 This was done because detecing multiple people at once was showing some unwanted artifacts.
 In a future iteration of this, we will try to do the propegation for all detected points at the same time rather than via loops.